Jay-Idrees/Upenn-Cybersecurity-Linux-User-Control/Readme.md

 ## Adding a user to the sudo group

-`sudo usermod -aG sudo sally` aG asign group.
-Note that the sudo privilidges are also configured in the sudoers file
+- `sudo usermod -aG sudo sally` aG asign group.
+Note that the sudo privilidges are also configured in the sudoers file.
+Note that -G alone will also work

+**Adding a user to any group**
+- `sudo usermod -G engineers sally` Here sally is being added to the usergroup

+**Removing the user from a pre-assigned group**
+- `sudo usermod -G username username` Here the first 'username' is the group folder of the username's folder itself and the 2nd username is the username  e-g it could be mike mike.
+As I do not include another group like engineers, if mike was previously assigned engineers then it will automatically get removed

+**Searching a group to see how many users are added to it**
+- `grep engineers /etc/group` or you can also search using the username
+- `grep username /etc/group`

+**Searching a username and then seeing what groups a user is part of**
+- `groups username`

+**Linking a group name to a group folder**
+- `sudo chown :engineers engineers`

 ## Admin CRUD functions: CREAT READ UPDATE AND DELETE functions in Linux